Pierlab/weave-of-war/README.md

   `scripts/ui/` for reference on the preferred preload pattern.
 - Godot 4.5 removed the `condition ? a : b` ternary helper.
 Replace those expressions with the Python-style `a if condition else b` form to avoid parse errors when opening the project or running the headless build script.
+- Treating warnings as errors is intentional.
+When autoload singletons also declare a `class_name`, add `@warning_ignore("class_name_hides_autoload")` (see `scripts/core/event_bus.gd`) so Godot 4.5+ loads without aborting.
+- When you pull structured data from dictionaries (doctrines, orders, etc.), provide explicit type hints instead of relying on
+  `:=` inference.
+Godot 4.5 infers such values as `Variant`, which now triggers blocking parse errors.
+Inspect `scripts/core/data_loader.gd` and `scripts/ui/hud_manager.gd` for the preferred explicit typing pattern.

 ## Maintaining context for agents
 - After each iteration, run `python scripts/generate_context_snapshot.py` to refresh [`context_snapshot.md`](context_snapshot.md).